-- 42. Prior to building permit issuance, the developer shall obtain design approval and bond for all necessary public improvements along Mission Boulevard and industrial Industrial Pparkway, including but not limited to the following: - a) Removal and replacement of all street trees, curb, gutter, and sidewalk. - b) Grind and overlay and restripe half the width of Mission Boulevard and entire half curb to curbthe width of Industrial Parkway, with 2" hot mix asphalt, and dig outs and repair failed pavements as necessary, as directed by the City Engineer and consistent with determinations per Condition No. 43, after all underground work is completed, including median modifications as noted in Condition No. 139. with 2" hot mix asphalt, and dig outs and repair failed pavements as necessary, after all underground work is completed. - c) Remove and replace street lights on street frontage. - d) Install new Storm Drain line along property frontage on Mission Boulevard and Industrial Parkway, conveying and connecting the storm water to the existing manhole on Industrial Parkway.
-If construction for the Mission Boulevard Improvement - Phase 2 Project starts prior to the start of construction of Tract 8304 development, then the developer/property owner shall install the proposed storm drain along Mission Boulevard and Industrial Parkway prior to the completion of the pavement improvements or pay for the restoration of the new street improvements. - e) Remove, replace, and plant street trees along project frontages per City Landscape Architect direction.
+- 42. Prior to building permit issuance, the developer shall obtain design approval and bond for all necessary public improvements along Mission Boulevard and Industrial Parkway, including but not limited to the following: - a) Removal and replacement of all street trees, curb, gutter, and sidewalk. - b) Grind and overlay and restripe half the width of Mission Boulevard and half the width of Industrial Parkway, with 2" hot mix asphalt, and dig outs and repair failed pavements as necessary, as directed by the City Engineer and consistent with determinations per Condition No. 43, after all underground work is completed, including median modifications as noted in Condition No. 139... - c) Remove and replace street lights on street frontage. - d) Install new Storm Drain line along property frontage on Mission Boulevard and Industrial Parkway, conveying and connecting the storm water to the existing manhole on Industrial Parkway.
+If construction for the Mission Boulevard Improvement Phase 2 Project starts prior to the start of construction of Tract 8304 development, then the developer/property owner shall install the proposed storm drain along Mission Boulevard and Industrial Parkway prior to the completion of the pavement improvements or pay for the restoration of the new street improvements. - e) Remove, replace, and plant street trees along project frontages per City Landscape Architect direction.